Aleksandr Filimonov: Later career

 After leaving Spartak, Filimonov was transferred to Dynamo Kyiv to cover for Oleksandr Shovkovskyi, who had picked up a serious injury.
 He made few appearances, as Vitaliy Reva became the preferred replacement for Shovkovskyi.
 Immediately after his Dynamo contract ended, he returned to Russia to play for Uralan Elista.
-After two seasons with Uralan, he was signed by FC Moscow.
+After two seasons with Uralan, he was signed by Moscow.
 During the first half of the 2004 season, he featured regularly for Moscow, but by 2005, he was the club's third choice keeper and made no appearances.

 In January 2007, Filimonov joined Cypriot side Nea Salamina.
 Before retiring from professional football, he also played for Kuban Krasnodar in Russia and Lokomotiv Tashkent in Uzbekistan.

 In 2009, he was part of the Russia squad that won the 2009 Legends Cup, a tournament for retired players 35 and older.

 In 2011, Filimonov switched to beach soccer and joined Lokomotiv Moscow, with whom he won a national title and super cup.
 His success in beach soccer earned him an invitation to the national team, with whom he won the 2011 FIFA Beach Soccer World Cup.

-He subsequently returned to the Russian Football Premier League in the 2014–15 season at the age of 41 with FC Arsenal Tula, a team managed by his former Spartak and Russia teammate Dmitri Alenichev, after achieving three consecutive promotions from the fourth tier to the top tier.
-However, he lost his starting spot for Arsenal in the second half of the season and signed with the third-tier PFL team FSK Dolgoprudny for the 2015–16 season.
+He subsequently returned to the Russian Football Premier League in the 2014–15 season at the age of 41 with Arsenal Tula, a team managed by his former Spartak and Russia teammate Dmitri Alenichev, after achieving three consecutive promotions from the fourth tier to the top tier.
+However, he lost his starting spot for Arsenal in the second half of the season and signed with the third-tier PFL team Dolgoprudny for the 2015–16 season.
 He retired as a player upon the conclusion of the 2017–18 season, being the last active player of Soviet Union Football Championship.